Yanagigs/Anonuevo_Gigante/README.md

-Juliana Gigante and Ahsley Añonuevo
+Juliana Gigante and Ahsley Añonuevo BSIT 2-B